google/canvas-5-polyfill/README.md

 ## Status

-Canvas5 adds the following classes and methods to an existing HTML Canvas implementation if they are missing, if they are not missing the native implementations are used:
+Canvas 5 Polyfill adds the following classes and methods to an existing HTML Canvas implementation if they are missing, if they are not missing the native implementations are used:

 The polyfill adds the following methods to CanvasRenderingContext2D: